ResearchComputing/Documentation/docs/cloud/aws/best-practices/ccstar-project-tagging.md

 </table>
 <br>

-The "tag **value**" will be the name of the Project that is given to you when your project was on-boarded by the Cloud Team (ie. argovis, flywheel).
+The "tag **value**" will be the name of the Project that is given to you when your project was on-boarded by the **Research Computing Cloud Team** (ie. argovis, flywheel).
 The value must match exactly, and is case-sensitive.
 You may not use any other value other than the one given to your Project.
 Values that do not match a project will cause errors.